laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-14/day-1/lecture-materials/mern-stack-build-part-1.md

 # MERN Stack Build Part 1

-In this build we will:
+In this full build we will:

 1. Build an Express API
 1. Use Mongo/Mongoose with 1 model